 His glance was suspicious, as if he feared she were making fun of him.
 But he answered with dignity.
 "I am an automobile mechanic."

-She saw him coated with slippery grease, under a powerful Ferrari, thick muscles bunched beneath close-fitting coveralls as he strained to loosen ... what?
+muscles bunched beneath close-fitting coveralls as he strained to loosen...what?
 A tight screw?

 "And how much do you earn?"